Comet Chasing in February

 This

-page uses code developed for SkyTools to predict the visibility of a comet in the
+page uses code developed for SkyTools to predict the visibility of a comet.
+Predicting how much

 aperture is required to see a comet is a very complex task.
-Have a look
+The magnitude

 remember, comets are like cats.
 They both have tails and do what they want, and